alws34/Telebot/README.md

 #### .\Plugins
 Includes all preprogrammed plugins that extends the application behaviour.
-Extending functionality is possible by reading [Creating a Plugin](https://github.com/jdahan91/Telebot/wiki/Creating-a-Plugin).
+Extending functionality is possible by [creating a plugin](https://github.com/jdahan91/Telebot/wiki/Creating-a-Plugin).

 # Features
 #### Temperature Monitoring